yairm210/Unciv/README.md

 If not, you can help by spreading the word - vote for Unciv where you can, mention it on Reddit or Twitter etc, and help us with new ideas of how to get the word out!

+If you REALLY want to donate for some reason, I have a Patreon page [here!](https://www.patreon.com/yairm210)

 # [Credits and 3rd parties](Credits.md)